subirvarma/GeneralCognitics/_posts/StatisticalMechanics3.md

 The $\sigma$ value in the first expectation is sampled from the training dataset, while it is sampled from the conditional distribution $p_W(\sigma\vert\sigma(t+1))$ in the second expectation.
 This results in a multi-stage sampling operation (see above figure), where at each stage the system samples from a conditional probability distribution that is much easier to sample from.
-The top part of the figure shows their proposed hardware implementation, with multiple Boltzmann machines chained together in a serial fashion (for the backword flow of the DRL algorithm).
+The top part of the figure shows their proposed hardware implementation, with multiple Boltzmann machines chained together in a serial fashion (for the backward flow of the DRL algorithm).
 Hence each of the hardware units is used to sample from a conditional Boltzmann distribution, where the conditioning is based on the output of the sampling in the prior stage.
 The states in the Boltzmann machine are color coded, with the orange corresponding to the hidden nodes, green corresponding to output nodes for the stage and blue corresponding the output nodes from the prior state.
 The bottom part of the figure shows details of a Boltzmann machine in one of the stages, once again showing the three kinds of nodes.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat66.png)